-As of March 31, 2021, we included our investment in Tyme in Other Assets (non-current) on our condensed consolidated balance sheet.
-For the three months ended March 31, 2021, the fair value adjustments for the equity investment was a gain of \$5.6 million which was recorded in other income (expense) on our condensed consolidated statements of operations.
+As of June 30, 2021, we included our investment in Tyme in Other Assets (non-current) on our condensed consolidated balance sheet.
+For the three months ended June 30, 2021 and 2020, the fair value adjustments for the equity investment was a loss of \$5.2 million and a gain \$2.3 million, respectively.
+For the six months ended June 30, 2021 and 2020, the fair value adjustments for the equity investment was a gain of \$0.4 million and a loss of \$4.2 million, respectively.
+These adjustments were recorded in Other (expense) income on our condensed consolidated statements of operations.

-14. Convertible Promissory Note
+13. Convertible Promissory Note

 During the first quarter of 2021, we invested \$5 million in a convertible promissory note ("the note") of a privately held clinical-stage biotechnology company (the "issuer").
 The note bears an 8% annual interest rate and has an 18-month term.
 The issuer is not required to make any principal or interest payments until the end of the term.
 The note, along with any accrued interest, may automatically convert into equity securities of the issuer under either a financing event or a change in control event as defined in the convertible promissory note agreement.
 The issuer's product development efforts could encounter technical or other difficulties that could increase their development costs more than expected.
-The issuer may require additional capital prior to obtaining certain regulatory approval or to be able to repay the convertible promissory note with accrued interest at the end of the term.
-As of March 31, 2021, we recorded a \$0.1 million estimated credit loss related to the note.
-We also recorded a \$0.3 million derivative asset associated with an embedded derivative contained in the note agreement.
+The issuer will likely require additional capital prior to obtaining certain regulatory approval or to be able to repay the convertible promissory note with accrued interest at the end of the term.